The History of The Carrier Houses

 These National Register homes have been refurbished in the likeness of the original houses that were built by Mr. Carrier.

 The Carrier-Ward house contains five guest bedrooms, each with a private bathroom.
-It is now a Vacation Rental home and is available for meetings, receptions, anniversaries, reunions, and other gatherings, formal and informal.

 This is a weather boarded transitional Federal/Greek Revival house with two-story ell, overlaid with Victorian detailing on the exterior and dates back to circa 1835.